pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/api-gateway.md

 {{% /choosable %}}

-By running `pulumi up`, we will provision the API Gateway, its routes, and we'll get back the URL:
+Running `pulumi up` provisions the API Gateway and its routes and returns the URL:

 ```bash
 $ pulumi up -y